Business cards have limited real estate. The tendency is to make the QR code as small as possible.

 It was developed and used to exchange contact information via email attachments, but the abuse and rise of spam saw it generally abandoned.

 vCard QR codes stand and fall by the ability of the QR code reader.
-Most free QR code readers do not contain the required intellegence to map vCard information into the appropriate address book fields.
+Most free QR code readers do not contain the required intelligence to map vCard information into the appropriate address book fields.
 A sign of poor quality and advice to try another application.

-Direct QR codes interact directly with smartphones and need no other support services like networks, 3G nor Internet.
-These QR codes contain all the information for the smartphone to undertake and complete the task at hand.
+Direct QR codes interact directly with smart-phones and need no other support services like networks, 3G nor Internet.
+These QR codes contain all the information for the smart-phone to undertake and complete the task at hand.

-Indirect QR codes require access to external sources to get their information for the smartphone.
+Indirect QR codes require access to external sources to get their information for the smart-phone.

 Pros and Cons.
 If all you want is to get your name and your telephone number into the contact list of a device as effectively as possible, then a direct Mecard QR code is the best choice for you.
 It will produce a small code foot print ideal for business cards.